Edward Jones vs Ameriprise 2026: Fee and Service Comparison

 • Account Fees: $0 IRA maintenance on most accounts

-• Transaction Costs: Commission-based option available; $0 stock trades
+• Transaction Costs: Commission option exists; $0 stock trades

 Investment Options Compared